-a As described earlier, other applications were admitted pursuant to Court orders after the application deadline, bringing the total number of IAP applications to 38, 276. a As described earlier, other applications were resolved through hearings.
+As described earlier, other applications were admitted pursuant to Court orders after the application deadline, bringing the total number of IAP applications to 38, 276.
+Approximately 90 per cent of IAP cases were resolved through hearings.
 The remainder were resolved through a Negotiated Settlement Process, discussed below.